 After receiving this response, I asked the Leader of the House of Commons, Penny Mordaunt MP, to urge her colleagues at the Department for Transport to provide a proper response to my questions and to press for a consultation.
 She committed to writing to the Transport Minister to pass on my concerns.

 I am sure many of you will be very frustrated by this news.
 I have a meeting with the Rail Minister on 1st December, where I will be pressing him further on the Government’s handling of this mess.

-This month, I met with the Rail Minister and Southeastern CEO and spoke in a debate on Southeastern cuts in Parliament.
+This month, I met with the and CEO and spoke in a debate on cuts in Parliament.